gvjacob/gvjacob/README.md

 ### Hello, 你好, Halo, Hola!

-Lucky to have built a life-saving app, democratized technology skills, and developed some really pretty websites.
-I'm a creative technologist with modern solutions.

-Currently in Boston.
-Learning (or really relearning) Spanish on Duolingo.
-And still in quarantine...
+I'm a creative technologist making meaningful and accessible digital experiences.
+Recently graduated from Northeastern University and currently in Boston with the bunch at Upstatement.